-An individual account is fully funded at all times, because a participant's benefit is based on his or her account balance, and the account always contains a share of the assets of the trust fund whose value equals the account balance.
-However, individual accounts exacerbate the problem of funding current program benefits.
-This is because they divert payroll tax income away from the trust funds immediately, while resulting decreases in current program benefits occur much later.
+An individual account is fully funded at all times because a participant's benefit is based on his or her account balance.
+However, individual accounts exacerbate the problem of funding current program benefits because they divert payroll tax income away from the trust funds immediately, while resulting decreases in current program benefits occur much later.
 Most proposals preserve the current program benefits for workers at least age 55 when individual accounts are first funded.
 Therefore, for seven years after the initiation of individual accounts, until the first participants with accounts reach age 62, there is no decrease in current program benefits.
 Even when workers with individual accounts begin retiring, their account balances and the resulting carve-outs will be small at first.
 Many decades will pass before decreased benefit payments from the current program are commensurate with decreased funding for that program.